kuhlaid/jocoknow/docs/datasets/10.7910_DVN_SKP9IB/metadata_raw.md

             "strFileName": "imageArchive.13.zip",
             "fileCount": 866,
             "strDirectoryLabel": "data/image/ultrasound",
-            "strDataDescription": "This file contains an archive of Right SUPRAPAT TRANS 30, ultrasound images (file count: 866).
+            "strDataDescription": "This file contains an archive of Right Anterior suprapatellar transverse in 30 degrees flexion, ultrasound images (file count: 866).
 There should only be one image per subject in this archive.
 Images are saved in lossless .png format.", "lstCatgories": [
                 "data",
                 "image"